Exceptional collections on Dolgachev surfaces associated with degenerations

 \section{Introduction}

 In the last few decades, the derived category $\D^{\rm b}(S)$ of a nonsingular projective variety $S$ has been extensively studied by algebraic geometers.
-One of the possible attempts is to find an exceptional collection that is a sequence of objects\,(mostly line bundles) $E_1,\ldots,E_n$ such that
+One of the attempts is to find an exceptional collection that is a sequence of objects $E_1,\ldots,E_n$ such that

-There were many approaches to find an exceptional collection of maximal length if $S$ is a nonsingular projective surface with $p_g = q=0$.
-Gorodentsev and Rudakov\,\cite{GorodenstevRudakov:ExceptionalBundleOnPlane} classified all possible exceptional collection in the case $S = \P^2$, and exceptional collections on del Pezzo surfaces were studied by Kuleshov and Orlov\,\cite{KuleshovOrlov:ExceptionalSheavesonDelPezzo}.
-For Enriques surfaces, Zube \cite{Zube:ExceptionalOnEnriques} found an exceptional collection of length $10$, and the orthogonal part was studied by Ingalls and Kuznetsov\,\cite{IngallsKuznetsov:EnriquesQuarticDblSolid} for nodal Enriques surfaces.
-After initiated by the work of B\"ohning, Graf von Bothmer, and Sosna\,\cite{BGvBS:ExeceptCollec_Godeaux}, there also comes numerous results on the surfaces of general type\,(e.g. \cite{GalkinShinder:Beauville,BGvBKS:DeterminantalBarlowAndPhantom,AlexeevOrlov:DerivedOfBurniat,Coughlan:ExceptionalCollectionOfGeneralType,KSLee:Isogenus_1,GalkinKatzarkovMellitShinder:KeumFakeProjective,Keum:FakeProjectivePlanes}).
-For the surfaces with Kodaira dimenion is one, such exceptional collections are not known, thus it is a natural attempt to find an exceptional collection in $\D^{\rm b}(S)$.
+There were many approaches to find exceptional collections of maximal length if $S$ is a nonsingular projective surface with $p_g = q=0$.
+Gorodentsev and Rudakov\,\cite{GorodenstevRudakov:ExceptionalBundleOnPlane} have classified all possible exceptional collections in the case $S = \P^2$, and exceptional collections on del Pezzo surfaces has been studied by Kuleshov and Orlov\,\cite{KuleshovOrlov:ExceptionalSheavesonDelPezzo}.
+For Enriques surfaces, Zube \cite{Zube:ExceptionalOnEnriques} gives an exceptional collection of length $10$, and the orthogonal part is studied by Ingalls and Kuznetsov\,\cite{IngallsKuznetsov:EnriquesQuarticDblSolid} for nodal Enriques surfaces.
+After initiated by the work of B\"ohning, Graf von Bothmer, and Sosna\,\cite{BGvBS:ExeceptCollec_Godeaux}, there also have come numerous results on the surfaces of general type\,({\it e.g.} \cite{GalkinShinder:Beauville,BGvBKS:DeterminantalBarlowAndPhantom,AlexeevOrlov:DerivedOfBurniat,Coughlan:ExceptionalCollectionOfGeneralType,KSLee:Isogenus_1,GalkinKatzarkovMellitShinder:KeumFakeProjective,Keum:FakeProjectivePlanes}).
+For surfaces with Kodaira dimension one, such exceptional collections have not been shown to exist, thus it is a natural attempt to find an exceptional collection in $\D^{\rm b}(S)$.
 In this paper, we use the technique of $\Q$-Gorenstein smoothing to study the case $\kappa(S) = 1$.
 As far as the authors know, this is the first time to establish an exceptional collection of maximal length on a surface with Kodaira dimension one.

 The key ingredient is the method of Hacking\,\cite{Hacking:ExceptionalVectorBundle}, which associates a $T_1$-singularity $(P \in X)$ with an exceptional vector bundle on the general fiber of a $\Q$-Gorenstein smoothing of $X$.
-A $T_1$-singularity is a cyclic quotient singularity
+A $T_1$-singularity is the cyclic quotient singularity